 Also, make sure that the eggs are all fully covered by the hot water while they cook inside.

 Now while the eggs are cooking inside, sometimes you might have noticed that eggs have cracked inside and the egg white or yolk leaked out.
 There is an easy way to prevent this: adding a teaspoon of vinegar to the water while it boils.
 This is a tried and tested technique by many people.
 If you do not have Vinegar at home, rest assured, that 1/2 teaspoon of salt works just as well.

 Now what differentiates one person’s perfect hard-boiled eggs from any other’s is the time you let the eggs sit inside the hot water.
 Some prefer to keep the eggs for 12 minutes, some prefer 15 minutes – it all depends on preferences.

-The timings of preferences are one thing to keep in mind while making your perfect hard-boiled eggs, but there are other factors to be considered here too.
+The timings of preferences are one thing to keep in mind while making your perfect boiled eggs, but there are other factors to be considered here too.
 Consider various factors like the saucepan’s shape, thickness, and even the altitude where you reside.
-Factors like these all contribute to the taste and texture of your hard boiled eggs.
+Factors like these all contribute to the taste and texture of eggs.

 Now there are different results for different times, as shown below.

 If you prefer your eggs more on the runny side, keep them in hot water for about 9 to 10 minutes.
-As your preference changes, so do the time you keep it inside.
+As your preference changes, so does the time you spend inside.
 For those who prefer their eggs fully hard-cooked, it is advised to keep them in hot water for at least 12 to 15 minutes and then take them out.

 The timings of preferences are one thing to keep in mind while boiling your eggs; the other things to keep in mind are the thickness of the saucepan, the depth and length of the pan you are using, and the heat with which you are boiling your eggs.